carla-simulator/scenario_runner/Docs/README_OpenSCENARIO_2.0.md

-# osc2-runner
+# OpenScenario 2.0

-We use OpenScenario 2.0 as the scenario description language specification to design and implement the corresponding compilation system, which can automatically convert the test scenario described with OpenScenario 2.0 into a test scenario based on scenario runner, so as to use carla for autonomous driving testing.
+We can use [OpenScenario 2.0](https://www.asam.net/static_downloads/public/asam-openscenario/2.0.0/welcome.html) as the scenario description language specification to design and implement the corresponding compilation system, which can automatically convert the test scenario described with OpenScenario 2.0 into a test scenario based on scenario runner, so as to use carla for autonomous driving testing.

 ## Installation